pgroenbaek/shapeio/README.md

 See [shapeedit](https://github.com/pgroenbaek/shapeedit) for a wrapper that allows performing complex operations on the data structure safely.

 However, this module will ensure that list counts in the serialized data are correct.
-It also enforces strict type checking during serialization, preventing you from adding items to lists and setting values of attributes that are not of the expected type.
+It also enforces strict type checking during serialization, which prevents adding items to lists and setting values of attributes that are not of the expected type.

 ## Running Tests